 - Take your personal safety seriously.
 Many women believe that bad things only happen to other people.
 This could not be further from the truth.
 Ask the vast majority of women who have been victimized by strangers and they will say that they never thought it would happen to them.

 - Always be aware of your surroundings.
 This seems obvious, but how many women actually take their safety seriously enough to regularly check their surroundings for potential danger?
 Don’t walk around listening to music with your earbuds in, texting, looking at your phone, or talking on your phone while you are walking, especially if you are alone.
-These distractions can make you vulnerable to a potential attacker lurking in the shadows.
-There is no activity on your phone worth being assaulted or murdered over.
+These distractions can make you vulnerable to a potential attacker lurking in the shadows or sneaking up from behind you.
+There is no activity on your phone worth being assaulted, raped or murdered over.

 - Follow your gut instincts.
 If you see a male approach who makes you feel uncomfortable, especially late at night, move as far away from that person as you can…i.e. cross the street and quickly walk (run if necessary) to an area that is less isolated.
 Don’t worry about offending that person because your safety is more important than hurting his feelings.
-If you are walking to your car which is located in a remote location, do not walk to your car unless you have a means to effectively defend yourself (i.e. a gun) in the event the male follows you.
-If he does follow you, maintain a safe distance away from him and put a barrier (i.e. parked cars) between you and your would be perpetrator.
+If you are walking to your car which is located in a remote location, ask a security guard (if there is one), a friend or colleague if they can accompany you to your car.
+Do not walk to your car alone unless you have a means to effectively defend yourself (i.e. a gun, pepper spray) in the event a stranger follows you.
+If you must walk to your car alone, and a man is following you, maintain a safe distance away from him and put a barrier (i.e. parked cars) between you and your would be perpetrator.

 - No property is worth your life.
 If you are robbed or mugged, do not resist and let the criminal have your purse, phone, etc. Those items can all be replaced and are not worth dying over.
 For example, if you work in retail, at say a convenience store, robberies seem inevitable.
 DO NOT fight over someone shoplifting or stealing, it is not worth losing your life over.

 - Avoid walking, hiking or jogging alone, particularly at night or in areas with little to no other people present.
-There have been instances where a woman has been abducted because she was walking alone at night with no one else around in a park, street, parking garage, etc.
+There have been instances where women have been abducted because they were walking alone at night with no one else around in a park, street, parking garage, etc. If possible ask someone you know or a friend to accompany you on your walk, hike or jog.

 - Avoid using social media, texting or playing games on your phone while sitting in your parked car, especially in a parking lot or parking garage at any time of day, particularly at night.
 Doing so can make you an easy target for a predator.

 - Avoid getting into arguments with men you don’t know, whether in a road rage incident, a bar or any other place.
 Doing so, could subject you to serious injury or even death.
-Here’s one such example: http://www.fox19.com/story/36914308/police-van-owner-occupants-wanted-for-questioning-after-otr-shooting.
-Here’s another example:
+Here’s one such example. and here is a video of a woman getting hit in her face during an argument with a man in a bar.

 - Don’t accept (or give) rides from strangers.
 Case in Point: In 1992, Desert Hot Springs, California, Jennifer Asbenson, 19, had missed a late night bus to work, so when a stranger pulled up to the bus stop and offered her a ride, she accepted and got in his car because the driver “looked” harmless.
 She also feared losing her job if she was late one more time.